tjwilson90/turbo-hearts/README.md

 ### `POST /lobby/remove`

-Remove a player from an existing unstarted game.
+Remove a player from an unstarted game.

 Request:
 ```json